codyjedmunds/ai-evaluation-portfolio/README.md

 - This repository is documentation-first by design
 - No scripts, automation, or live tooling are included
-- The emphasis is on **human judgment**, not system optimization
+- The emphasis is on human judgment, not system optimization
 - Governance discussions are procedural, not legal advice

 ---

 ## Feedback

-Feedback from practitioners working in LLM evaluation, QA, annotation operations, or trust & safety is welcome.
+Feedback from practitioners working in review, governance, reliability, or trust & safety roles, as well as LLM evaluation, QA, or annotation operations, is welcome.